9 & 10 June 2018.

 Putting an idea

-It is in this context that a small group of design professionals from Bristol and Bath got together to deliberate the changing needs of the commercial design industry.
+In 2017 a small group of design professionals from Bristol and Bath got together to deliberate the changing needs of the commercial design industry.
 How can graduates avoid the shock of deadlines and client negotiation when they enter a real studio environment?
 Are there other pathways for those talented and creative thinkers for whom university is unaffordable or is just not part of their family’s — or their own — expectation?

 What started as a small group of like-minded colleagues, grew to a team of 20 design professionals, and the idea of Werkhouse was born.
 Werkhouse would be a weekend workshop of studio-led design training; fast-paced, client focussed and team oriented.